mkorthof/cfBlockCountry/README.md

  cfBlockCountry-mod has a few new feautures:

-- Whitelist/blacklist
+- Whitelist/blacklist ip ranges
 - Allow or deny country codes
-- IPv6 support (country codes *only*, not whitelist/blacklist)
+- IPv6 support (for country codes *only*, not white/blacklist)

 "External" geoip lookup is disabled since url is offline.